 The Diamond Circle route is about 200 miles in total but the detours can easily add quite a few miles to that.
 The whole route could be driven in about four hours, but it would be a long day and a little too rushed.
 The ideal way to explore is to take 2-3 days stopping at campsites along the way.

 If you are taking a road trip or camping along the way then it is a good idea to stock up with food and water.
 This is a relatively remote area of Iceland and shops and restaurants are few and far between.
 Head to one of the supermarkets in Akureyri and stock up.
 The same goes for fuel.
 Keep your tanks topped up whenever you spot a gas station.

 When to tour the Diamond Circle

 As always if you are driving in Iceland then the summer months are the best time to travel.
 Road trips are far easier at this time of year and some of the roads along this route are quite rough and slow.
 You will enjoy the benefit of milder weather and the light of the Midnight Sun.
 It could be possible to drive the route in winter but it’s not the best time.
 The weather in Iceland makes it both potentially dangerous and uncomfortable.
 You would be better off on a guided tour or in a 4x4 camper or car and certainly not in a motorhome.

-The shoulder months either side of the summer high season are also good times for a road trip.
-Even though North Iceland is nowhere near as busy as the South, there will be even fewer people travelling at these times of year.
+The shoulder months on either side of the summer high season are also good times for a road trip.
+Even though North Iceland is nowhere near as busy as the South, there will be even fewer people traveling at these times of the year.
 We’re talking late April and May or September and early October.
-If you are hiring a camper at this time of year do double check which of the campsites are open.
+If you are hiring a camper at this time of year do double-check which of the campsites are open.
 Many campgrounds will close in winter for varying amounts of time.